vle-forge/vle-project.org/content/tutorials/tuto-02.md

 structure of the model and observation of the *X* and *Y* variables in the model.
 First, start GVLE and open the *LotkaVolterra* package.

-{{< figure src="/tutorials/images/tuto-02-00.png" caption="This is the default GVLE window at start-up." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-00.png" caption="This is the default GVLE window at start-up." >}}

-{{< figure src="/tutorials/images/tuto-02-01.png" caption="Open the VoltaVolterra package in menu file/open project." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-01.png" caption="Open the VoltaVolterra package in menu file/open project." >}}

-{{< figure src="/tutorials/images/tuto-02-02.png" caption="Open the exp/Empty.vpz file and add a atomic model with the add model button." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-02.png" caption="Open the exp/Empty.vpz file and add a atomic model with the add model button." >}}

-{{< figure src="/tutorials/images/tuto-02-03.png" caption="Normally, the structure of the model have only one model with no input/output port." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-03.png" caption="Normally, the structure of the model have only one model with no input/output port." >}}

-{{< figure src="/tutorials/images/tuto-02-04.png" caption="Attach a the dynamics to the model.
+{{< fluid_img src="/tutorials/images/tuto-02-04.png" caption="Attach a the dynamics to the model.
 Use the select tool, double-click on the atomic model you have created previously, go to the Dynamics tab and right click to add a new Dynamics." >}}

-{{< figure src="/tutorials/images/tuto-02-05.png" caption="Do not forget to attach the Dynamics to the model." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-05.png" caption="Do not forget to attach the Dynamics to the model." >}}

-{{< figure src="/tutorials/images/tuto-02-06.png" caption="To get result of the simulation, we need to attach a View to the observation function on the observable X and Y (see the observation function in the model.
+{{< fluid_img src="/tutorials/images/tuto-02-06.png" caption="To get result of the simulation, we need to attach a View to the observation function on the observable X and Y (see the observation function in the model.
 So, select the View menu and create the view with a right button click and the add menu, then select a time step and use the File plug-in." >}}

-{{< figure src="/tutorials/images/tuto-02-07.png" caption="The use the select button to select the model, double click, select the observable menu, add a new observables, edit this observable (right click), add two observable X and Y, then attach the view to this observable." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-07.png" caption="The use the select button to select the model, double click, select the observable menu, add a new observables, edit this observable (right click), add two observable X and Y, then attach the view to this observable." >}}

-{{< figure src="/tutorials/images/tuto-02-08.png" caption="Select the Experiment menu to change the simulation duration." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-08.png" caption="Select the Experiment menu to change the simulation duration." >}}

-{{< figure src="/tutorials/images/tuto-02-09.png" caption="Start the simulation with the Launch Simulation menu." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-09.png" caption="Start the simulation with the Launch Simulation menu." >}}

-{{< figure src="/tutorials/images/tuto-02-10.png" caption="The result of the simulation is a file in the output directory of the package." >}}
+{{< fluid_img src="/tutorials/images/tuto-02-10.png" caption="The result of the simulation is a file in the output directory of the package." >}}

 # Experimental condition